thecdil/mancini_source/docs/encoding.md

 - **General Tips**
     - It is a good practice to move methodically and slowly while encoding each letter.
     - Whenever possible, copy and paste.
 Everytime you type something new, you open up the possibility of an error being made.
-This error could be very small (in the case of a small typo in the body of work) or it could render the letter useless when rendered for the website (in the case of a mistyped filename).
+This error could be very small (in the case of a small typo in the body of work) or it could render the letter useless when generated for the website (in the case of a mistyped filename).
     - Always double check your file names and keys in the `div`, `ref`, `persName`, and `placeName` tags.
 Often the template file names will accidentally get left in.
     - If you have a questions about something, write it on your personal notepad (digital or physical) but also put a comment in the file.
 This makes the your point of question a lot easier to find.
         - A comment can be made like this: